isomerpages/moe-ast-elis/events/events/_posts/2024-07-16-post-ELIS Classroom Inquiry Special Interest Group Progress Update Session 2024.md

 <p><strong>Celebrating Learning Session</strong>
 </p>
 <p>The SIG members plan to meet in-person for a Celebrating Learning Session
-in Feb/Mar 2025 to present their inquiry findings and learning from their inquiry projects.</p>
+on either 27 Feb or 6 Mar 2025 to present their inquiry findings and learning from their inquiry projects.</p>
-<p>If you are keen to join us for the Celebrating Learning session, contact
-Dr Rachel Goh at <a rel="noopener noreferrer nofollow" target="_blank">rachel_goh@moe.gov.sg</a> &nbsp;</p>